Chinese Masterpieces

 (click image to enlarge)

-Contact me for Price
+Contact me for the Price

 Qing Dynasty Imperial Qianlong Mark and Period Yellow-Glazed Ovoid Formed Vase Featuring Rooster Motif

 This Qing Dynasty Marked and period Qianlong Rooster Vase exhibits an ovoid form characterized by a striking yellow ground.
 The vase is meticulously adorned with vivid depictions of three roosters, butterflies, birds, and an array of colorful flowering blooms.
 The reverse side features an elegantly inscribed poem accompanied by three seal marks.
 The artwork predominantly employs a loose, free-style brush technique, while select areas showcase fine detail executed with an exceptional brush.
-It is essential for collectors to examine the nuances of this piece closely, paying particular attention to the details, color balance, and shading that contribute to its overall depth and harmony.
+Collectors need to examine the nuances of this piece closely, paying particular attention to the details, color balance, and shading that contribute to its overall depth and harmony.
 Understanding the distinctions between merely good pieces and those that qualify as exceptional or masterpieces is key in the art of porcelain collecting.
 A closer inspection of Qing-era pieces often reveals variations in artistry, where certain examples may appear flat due to a lack of balance and detail, indicative of a less skilled artist.
 The Qianlong seal mark is aligned centrally within the painting, a characteristic feature of Imperial Qianlong porcelain.
 The Qianlong period is renowned as the zenith of porcelain production in China.
 This particular ovoid vase is crafted with notable skill, exhibiting signs of wear, including flaking in the biscuit, which further attests to its antiquity.
 The vase measures approximately 17 1/2 inches in height.

 (click image to enlarge)